-2020 Annual Cash Incentives Earned
+2021 Annual Cash Incentives Earned

-Notwithstanding the uncertainties and challenges presented by COVID-19, our Compensation Committee did not modify or reduce any outstanding incentive awards, or the performance targets for any incentive awards, in 2020 in light of the Company's strong financial performance, execution on its goals and support for its operators during a challenging environment.
-The Company and Committee continue to monitor the impact of the pandemic on the Company's future performance.
-For 2020, our Chief Executive Officer earned an annual cash incentive equal to 145% of his target annual cash incentive and the other named executive officers earned annual cash incentives equal to, on average, 153% of their target annual cash incentive compensation.
+For cash incentive awards earned in 2021, the Committee considered the Company's mixed operating performance in 2021, reflected by the maintenance of the Company's dividend levels and execution on its goals as well as the operator issues and rent challenges faced by the Company and the Company's strong response to those issues.
+For 2021, our Chief Executive Officer earned an annual cash incentive equal to 87% of his target annual cash incentive, and the other named executive officers earned annual cash incentives equal to, on average, 92% of their target annual cash incentive compensation, excluding Mr. Insoft, whose employment terminated effective January 1, 2022.
 The graph below contains the earned cash bonus payouts as a percentage of target over the most recent five fiscal years and depicts a pay for performance system that the Compensation Committee believes is well aligned.
-See "Our Compensation Decisions and Results for 2020 - 2020 Annual Cash Incentive Program Performance Goals and Results."
+See "Our Compensation Decisions and Results for 2021 - 2021 Annual Cash Incentive Program Performance Goals and Results."